jonseymour/git-plugin/README.md

 ------------------------
 Activation is the means by which a locally available plugin can be made available to the git command line.
 The idea is to

-	   git-pm activate plugin-name
+	   git-plugin activate plugin-name
-	   git-pm deactivate plugin-name
+	   git-plugin deactivate plugin-name

-WHAT GIT-PM IS:
+WHAT GIT-PLUGIN IS:
 ===============
 * a native extension manager for the git platform
 * an _activator_ for git extensions
 * distribution and platform package mamager friendly
 * git-aware

-WHAT GIT-PM IS NOT:
+WHAT GIT-PLUGIN IS NOT:
 ===================
 * a build tool
 * a replacement for a package manager